Holidoit Logo

 Locarno

-The only municipality on Swiss territory, Locarno is famous for its Mediterranean microclimate, making it the warmest city in Switzerland.
-The Piazza Grande is the centerpiece of the old town, full of ancient buildings.
-In addition to its architectural beauty, Locarno is also remembered for hosting the famous film festival each year, which is held right on the Piazza Grande.
+The only municipality on Swiss territory, Locarno è famous for its Mediterranean microclimate that makes it the warmest city in Switzerland.
+The Piazza Grande è the centerpiece of the old town, rich in ancient buildings.
+In addition to its architectural beauty, Locarno è is also remembered for hosting the famous film festival each year, which is held right on the Piazza Grande.

 Piazza Grande in Locarno